wangbikang/AEDTA/README.md

 (paper title:A noise removal algorithm based on adaptive elevation difference thresholding for ICESat-2 photon-counting data)

 if you have any question, please contact with me: wangbikang@fio.org.cn

+You can downlod the csv file of ICESat-2 from this website: https://openaltimetry.org/data/icesat2/